SANerses/JSProjects/README.md

 - Keep score
 - Add rules button with slider
 - Add functionality to change horizontal direction of ball depends on player rectangle hitting possition side

+---

+## 5. Speech Text Reader

+A text to speech app for non-verbal people.
+Pre-made buttons and custom text speech.
+This project uses the Web Speech API

+## Project Specifications

+- Create responsive UI (CSS Grid) with picture buttons
+- Speaks the text when button clicked
+- Drop down custom text to speech
+- Speaks the text typed in
+- Change voices and accents
+- toggle slider button with animation